deckhouse/virtualization/docs/USER_GUIDE.md

 - `Ready` - the disk has been created and is ready for use.
 - `Failed` - an error occurred during the creation process.
 - `PVCLost` - system error, PVC with data has been lost.
 - `Terminating` - the disk is being deleted.
-The disk may “hang” in this state if it is still connected to the virtual machine.
+The disk may "hang" in this state if it is still connected to the virtual machine.

 As long as the disk has not entered the `Ready` phase, the contents of the entire `.spec` block can be changed.
 If changes are made, the disk creation process will start over.